Lalab

-There are no set rules on what vegetables make into lalab; in practice, all edible vegetables can be into lalab.
+Any edible vegetables can be made into lalab.
 However, the most common raw vegetables are cucumber, tomato, cabbage, lettuce, lemon basil, leunca, and long beans.
 While the blanched or boiled vegetables may include amaranth, papaya leaves, and chayote.
 The dressing for this salad is usually sambal terasi, served directly from the stone mortar as a spicy dipping sauce for these assorted raw vegetables.

 Today, lalab is popular throughout Indonesia.
 It is usually served as a vegetable side dish next to the main course, such as ayam goreng (fried chicken), ayam bakar (grilled chicken), pepes, pecel lele (fried catfish), fried gourami, and many other ikan goreng (fried fish) or ikan bakar (grilled fish).

 History

 The history of lalab vegetables is obscure, due to lack of historical records.
 In the 15th century Old Sundanese manuscript Sanghyang Siksa Kandang Karesian it was mentioned the common flavours of food at that times were, lawana (salty), kaduka (hot and spicy), tritka (bitter), amba (sour), kasaya (succulent), and madura (sweet).
 These tastes are native flavours which mostly acquired from plants and vegetables.